b-goodman/drag-pane/README.md

 ### `disabled`

-If present or set as `"true"`, disables the drag (and if visible, button) behaviours.
+If present or set as `"true"`, disables the drag (and if visible, button) behaviors.
 Pane adopts a 'disabled' style.

 ### `hide-controls`